There is another batch in the works, see the link below to pre-order any of the blades below that are out of stock and see the new ones here:

-Traditionally, woodworking tools have been made out of O1 or A2.
-It's also commonly believed that there are three attributes for a tool steel: wear resistance, keenness of cutting edge and corrosion resistance, and that you can only pick two of them.
+It's commonly believed that there are three performance attributes for a tool steel and that you can only pick two: edge retention, keenness of cutting edge and corrosion resistance.
 With modern advances in tool steel, you really can have all three with our new CPM MagnaCut blades.

 - CPM MagnaCut: powder metal stainless blade steel with ideal characteristics

 - Ultra-fine grain structure including small Vanadium and Niobium carbides for wear resistance: hones to an exceedingly sharp edge, you'll sharpen less often and your blade will last longer

 - Double tempered and cryogenically treated to Rockwell C 62 hardness

 - Unparalleled corrosion resistance that doesn't compromise cutting performance

 - 30 degree flat ground bevel